• Living with any serious illness can impact on your emotional health. People with HIV are more likely to experience mental health problems.

 How can I help myself feel better?

 Recognising your feelings is the first step to managing your emotional wellbeing.
 If possible, accept that you are having a difficult time but be aware that there are many things you can do to help yourself feel better.

 Talk to family and friends

-Sometimes it’s hardest to talk to those you love because you might be scared of their reaction or of upsetting them.
-However, they could be the greatest source of help and support because they already know you and can help you to feel less alone.
+Sometimes it’s hardest to talk to those you love - you might be scared of their reaction or of upsetting them.
+However, they could be your greatest source of help and support because they know you and can help you to feel less alone.

 “I do talk to very close friends about it – it’s important to have at least one person who isn't a clinician that you can talk to because they are helpful.” - Kain